 A Checklist for Kyle Gibson

-Tommy John surgery would halt his progress in 2011 and he has been slowly working his way back to get ready for a special moment this weekend.
-On Saturday afternoon at Target Field, Gibson will get to walk out onto a big league mound for the first time.
-A life-long dream will be realized and there can be plenty of pressure when a person is making their MLB debut.
+Tommy John surgery halted his progress in 2011 and he has been slowly working his way back, getting ready for a special moment this weekend.
+[PRBREAK][/PRBREAK] On Saturday afternoon at Target Field, Gibson will get to walk onto a big league mound for the first time.
+A life-long dream will be realized and there can be plenty of pressure on a player making his MLB debut.

 Here are some important tips for Gibson to keep in mind as he prepares for Saturday.

 1. Don't shoot for a perfect game